publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schII/m__us_usc_t7_s7412.md

         (D) the products of forestry;

+        (E)

+         products, as a class, that are—

+            (i) produced on a certified organic farm (as defined in [section 6502 of this title][/us/usc/t7/s6502]); and

+            (ii) certified to be sold or labeled as “organic” or “100 percent organic” (as defined in part 205 of title 7, Code of Federal Regulations (or a successor regulation));

-        (E) other commodities raised or produced on farms, as determined appropriate by the Secretary; and
+        (F) other commodities raised or produced on farms, as determined appropriate by the Secretary; and

-        (F) products processed or manufactured from products specified in the preceding subparagraphs, as determined appropriate by the Secretary.
+        (G) products processed or manufactured from products specified in the preceding subparagraphs, as determined appropriate by the Secretary.

     (2) __Board__